D-Tony2020/Interactive-Lab-Hub/Lab 2/README.md

 Individual Work (Dean Xu)
 <img width="1079" height="1527" alt="image" src="https://github.com/user-attachments/assets/f54b7821-8697-464c-9edb-e37d32bde717" />

+Wenzhuo Ma: The 3D effect is very creative and makes the idea stand out.
+I personally really like how it turns the passing of time into something you can almost touch and see.
+It’s a simple but striking reminder to value every hour, and the image grows more powerful as the wall slowly empties.

 # Lab 2 Part 2

 **Group Work (Dean Xu, Thomas Knoepffler, Carrie Wang, Xiaocheng Li Julia Chen)**